 The cockatiel is a small parrot that has proven a very popular pet for its fun attitude and its loving demeanor.
-They are considered a good introduction to the world of parrot ownership, and while they are best known for eating a diet consisting of seeds and vegetables, they are omnivorous.
-They can thrive on a diet that includes occasional meat treats, such as insects.
+They are considered a popular addition to the world of parrot ownership, and they are best known for eating a diet consisting of seeds and vegetables, fruits, and nuts.

 Because cockatiels tend to eat a lot of vegetables, a lot of owners question whether it is OK, or even beneficial, to feed their cockatiel celery.

 Celery is considered safe to feed cockatiels but it is made up primarily of water so is not considered to provide much nutritional benefit and should not be a regular or major part of your bird’s diet.
 Read on to find out the best way to feed this vegetable, and for a list of some healthier alternatives that you can feed your feathered friend.